 - Non-technical founders who can’t code can often make mistakes on who to hire.

 - If a non-technical founder runs out of money product development stops.

-- If a non-technical founder doesn’t understand their code base or how software is developed it can make communicating with their developers challenging.
+- If a non-technical founder doesn’t understand their code base or how software is developed it can make communicating with their software development company challenging.

 Here are some other things I have learned working on my startup as a non-technical founder.

 My Personal Journey As A Non-Technical Founder Who Couldn’t Code